 - While viewing a hired tester's response, click the More menu (•••) in the upper right

 - Click Report tester as shown below:

 - Select the reason why you're reporting the tester, and add any relevant details.

 What happens after I report a tester?

-Your report will automatically alert our Support team and we will begin investigating your report by reviewing the responses provided by the tester.
-We ask that you please leave the tester's response intact and undeleted for at least a business day after submission to give us time to review their responses.
+Your report will automatically alert our Support team, who will begin investigating your report by reviewing the responses provided by the tester.
+We ask that you please leave the tester's response intact and undeleted for at least a business day after submission, to give us time to review their responses.

-Once we've made a determination, we will reach out to you with our findings.
+Once we've made a determination, we'll reach out to you with our findings.

 Why can't I report a particular tester?

 Hired testers only get compensated if they complete your test from beginning to end.
 If a hired tester abandons the test before completion, you are not charged for the test and we'll continue sourcing testers until we complete your order of tests.

 For this reason, a tester who hasn't completed the test is not classified as a "Panel session", and therefore can't be reported.